AgonConsole8/agon-docs/VDP---Enhanced-Audio-API.md

 It should be noted that enabling a channel has a cost, and so it is recommended that you only enable channels that you are actually using.
 The performance of the VDP with a large number of channels enabled has not been tested.

+Returns 1 on success, 0 for failure.

-This command does not currently return a value.
+Prior to Console8 VDP 2.5.0 this command did not return a status.

 ## Command 9: Disable Channel